 Dancing plays different roles as cranes mature:

-For yearlings and second-year cranes on staging areas and in summer gangs of teen-agers, the act of dancing refines postures, steps, sequences, and routines but even more important, dancers size-up one another by challenging and by flirting.
+For yearlings and young cranes in "teen-age gangs" on staging areas and in foraging flocks, practice dancing refines postures, steps, sequences, and routines, but even more important, dancers size-up one another by challenging and by flirting.

-Mated pairs of cranes dance year-round on winter roosting grounds, migratory staging areas, and summer nesting territories.
-Dancing is a postural conversation that synchronizes emotions and likely promotes the hormonal changes that hasten reproductive maturation.
+For mated pairs of cranes who dance on winter roosting grounds, migratory staging areas, and summer nesting territories, dancing is a postural conversation that synchronizes emotions.
+As nesting time approaches in the spring, dancing may well promote hormonal changes that hasten reproductive maturation.